By Daryl Yang | Image provided by Yale-NUS African, African-American & Afro-Caribbean Society

 “Many people have questions about people of African descent, but usually don’t ask in fear of offending others.
 As such, we wanted to create a platform where they can have their questions answered.”

-This motivation led to a viral promotional video for the group, titled “Stuff People Say to Students with African Descent”, that touched on various stereotypes about people of African descent in a humorous way.
+This motivation led to a viral promotional video for the group, titled “Stuff People Say to Students with African Heritage”, that touched on various stereotypes about people of African descent in a humorous way.

 “We saw the need to address some of these stereotypes and wanted to combat it in a fun and silly way based on our personal experiences in the community and around Singapore,” explained YAAAS’ president, Waihuini Njoroge (Class of 2020)from Kenya.